HarvardMapCollection/tutorials-share/content/posts/Odessa-Biodiversity/index.md

 ![Old picture of flowers](media/picture.jpeg)
 *Floral motif from Ukrainian textile produced in 1902.*

-This year, the Harvard Map Collection partnered with Kelly O'Neill from the Davis Center on a project to demonstrate the value of our [GIS data curation services](https://mapping.share.library.harvard.edu/resources/researchers-handbook/long-term-preservation/).
+This year, the Harvard Map Collection partnered with Kelly O'Neill from the Davis Center on a project to demonstrate the value of our [GIS data management services](https://mapping.share.library.harvard.edu/tutorials/data-curation/metadata-services/).
 Dr. O'Neill's project aims to capture data about historic biodiversity in the Ukraine.
 The Harvard Map Collection worked with her team to co-develop robust and useful metadata, so that the sources can be archived for long-term discovery and reuse.

 You can learn more about the project in this [Davis Center article](https://daviscenter.fas.harvard.edu/insights/undoing-empire-one-plant-time).